projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 Introduction
 ============

-The virtual universal asynchronous receiver-transmitter (vUART) supports two functions: one is the console, the other is communication. vUART only works on a single function.
+The virtual universal asynchronous receiver/transmitter (vUART) supports two functions: one is the console, the other is communication. vUART only works on a single function.